 Ojo de Agua Beach Front Hotel is a highly rated budget hotel in Puerto Morelos.
 Situated just off the beach, the hotel has an on-site diving and snorkeling store and even a massage service.

 Read more: Top 8 Reasons to Visit Riviera Maya, Mexico

-The second largest Caribbean country, the Dominican Republic is easily accessible from Miami, New York, and many European cities.
+The second largest Caribbean island in the Greater Antilles chain, the Dominican Republic is easily accessible from Miami, New York, and many European cities and it’s fairly easy to find flight deals and cheap packages for all-inclusive resorts.
 Not to mention, dollars are usually very strong compared to the peso.